 In aerospace applications RBC rod ends are utilized in control surfaces, landing gear assemblies, and actuation systems, requiring robust and reliable components that can withstand extreme operating conditions and stringent performance requirements.
 Additionally, industrial machinery, marine equipment, agricultural machinery, and construction equipment all benefit from rod ends in various applications where durability, load capacity, and flexibility are essential.

-RBC’s rod end body is heat treated to provide a combination of a fracture tough head, ductile shank, and a carburized raceway.
-These steps are done so as to provide for a higher load carrying capacity than lower cost less manufactured products in the marketplace.
+RBC’s rod end body is heat treated to provide a combination of a fractured tough head, ductile shank, and a carburized raceway.
+These steps are done to provide for a higher load-carrying capacity than lower cost less manufactured products in the marketplace.
 RBC manufactures so that the external surfaces are plated with cadmium to provide corrosion protection and thread lubricity.
 The rod end body can be supplied to AISI8620 or RBC’s proprietary AeroCres® corrosion resistant material.
 Buy RBC from Pacific International Bearing Sales Inc.

 Understanding the functionality and working principles of rod ends is important for engineers and professionals involved in the design and maintenance of mechanical systems.
 By considering factors such as the ball-and-socket joint design, lubrication techniques, liner options, load capacity, and industry-specific requirements, engineers can select and integrate rod ends effectively, ensuring optimal performance, longevity, and safety in diverse applications.